 6 advanced social media strategies to support your business

-Welcome to part 2 of our LinkedIn masterclass for construction, home maintenance, and outdoor services!
+Welcome to part 2 of our LinkedIn masterclass for self-employed professionals.
 We’re excited to take you deeper into strategies to help support your business now more than ever.

 If you haven’t checked out the first part of this series yet, be sure to take a look so you don’t miss any foundational steps.

 However, if you’re ready for more advanced tips, here’s some information to keep you motivated: 79% of small business owners say they generate leads through the platform.
 Those most successful say they consistently share relevant content, develop trust with their followers, and spend several hours per week on the site.